Sorry, I do mind.

 But in this case, the writer (“I am writing to ask”) isn’t the “valued friend” previewed at the beginning of the sentence.

-As you are a valued friend of the Mission, I am writing to ask….
+As you are a valued friend of EnglishIsAComplicatedLanguage.com, I feel comfortable whining to you this way.

 So I’m just here to remind us all … I mean those of us who speak and write American English, or who pretend to … that effect is usually a noun, and affect is usually a verb, and if you need to use either word, it’s wise to check out Grammarly.com first.